Iadvd/RetrocomputingZXSpectrum/README.md

 6) If the word arrives, then we have found a server side Virtual Joystick application; in other case, it is not a correct TCP connection so the Virtual Joystick will close the connection.

-7) Once the correct connection has been confirmed, the Android TCP/IP Virtual Joystick application will start sending messages to the server side app. tcpipsrv_basic.tap each time an event happens (UP, RIGHT, BUTTON1, etc.)\n\n8. tcpipsrv_basic.tap will read those messages and will show the actions on the ZX Spectrum monitor screen (Fuse emulator window or a TV in case of using a real machine).
+7) Once the correct connection has been confirmed, the TCP/IP Virtual Joystick for Android application will start sending messages to the server side app. tcpipsrv_basic.tap each time an event happens (UP, RIGHT, BUTTON1, etc.)\n\n8. tcpipsrv_basic.tap will read those messages and will show the actions on the ZX Spectrum monitor screen (Fuse emulator window or a TV in case of using a real machine).

 ![alt text](https://github.com/Iadvd/RetrocomputingZXSpectrum/blob/master/tcpipsrv_basic.tap_image3.png)

 If the TCP connection is lost, the server application tcpipsrv_basic.tap detects it and enter again in a listening for a new connection status.
-You will need to close the Android TCP/IP Virtual Joystick app. (at least in the present version), and then open it again to create again a TCP/IP channel with the server side application.
+You will need to close the TCP/IP Virtual Joystick for Android app. (at least in the present version), and then open it again to create again a TCP/IP channel with the server side application.

 So we are controling the ZX Spectrum program from a smaller Android device, where the TCP/IP Virtual Joystick is installed.